josefs/meta-paper/paper.md

 efficiency of a particular program.
 They also how precisely when a programmer can introduce abstraction without losing any performance.

-* All types are monomorphised and unboxed.
+* *All types are monomorphised and unboxed*.

+  In particular, expressions of type `Expr Int` will be compiled to `Int#`, `Expr Float` to `Float#`, pairs to unboxed pairs and so forth.

   The programmer is free to write polymorphic and overloaded code.
 But once the final Haskell code is generated, all types will be monomorphic and unboxed.

-* Every function is inlined by default. \TODO{Explain more, and how to prevent inlining}
+* *Every function is inlined by default*. \TODO{Explain more, and how to prevent inlining}

-* Operations on arrays are fused automatically. \TODO{Explain the situation with Pull and Push arrays}
+* *Operations on arrays are fused automatically*. \TODO{Explain the situation with Pull and Push arrays}

-* Common subexpression elimination and code motion are applied extensively on the program.
+* *Common subexpression elimination and code motion are applied extensively on the program*.

   GHC already does these optimizations to some extent but because of the domain specific nature of our library, we can apply these